 The programme sits well within the existing overall strategic plans.
 As a programme realignment exercise is currently ongoing within UNDP, it is expected that JCRP will undergo a transformation within that process, building into the next iteration of peacebuilding strategy for the organization.
-As far as IOM is concerned, the programme falls well within its strategy for Sudan.
+As far as IOM is concerned, the programme falls well within its strategy for Sudan, specially as part of the organisation's efforts to support stability in areas of high human mobility.